Legaeldan/siobhan-mcgowan-photography/README.md

     <img src="https://siobhan-mcgowan-photography.s3.eu-west-1.amazonaws.com/static/img/portfolio.png" href="http://siobhan-mcgown-photography.herokuapp.com/" target="_blank" rel="noopener" alt="Image of how portfolio page looks on all screen sizes"/>
 </div>

+- A filter on all photos on page.
+This is generate from the categories of all photos displayed on the page.
+The filter then changes the opacity of all irrelevant photographs on the page.

+- A masonry style image gallery is displayed here, with watermarks on all photos.
+The masonry animation starts once the loader has disappeared.

+- All images link to their individual photo page.

 ### Product Page

 <div align="center">
     <img src="https://siobhan-mcgowan-photography.s3.eu-west-1.amazonaws.com/static/img/photoDetail.png" href="http://siobhan-mcgown-photography.herokuapp.com/" target="_blank" rel="noopener" alt="Image of how photo detail page looks on all screen sizes"/>
 </div>

+- Display image in thumbnail format on left side of the page.

+- Displays photo details on the right.
+These include:
+    - Photo price
+    - Photo description
+    - Photo dimensions
+    - Photo ID or SKU number

+- An add to cart button which then adds that specific photo to the cart.
+If item is already in the cart, it will be refused as outlined below in the cart section.

+- A lightbox is applied to the image that when clicked, displays the image fullscreen in a lightbox, with easy dismissal.

 ### Cart Page

 ### Checkout Page